 According to Lukas & Ferrel (2000), there are 3 indicators in measuring product innovation, namely: line extensions, me too products and new to the world products.
-Previous research shows that product innovation has a positive effect on brand trust (Adiwijaya et al., 2021; Hanaysha & Abdullah, 2015).
-Furthermore, other research findings show that product innovation has a positive impact on customer satisfaction and the desire to make repeat purchases (Chukwunwem & Ndubueze, 2021; Setiobudi & Audrey, 2021; Sindarto et al., 2023).
+Previous research shows that product innovation has a positive and significant effect on brand trust (Adiwijaya et al., 2021).
+Furthermore, other studies indicate that product innovation has a positive and significant impact on customer satisfaction and repurchase intention (Chukwunwem & Ndubueze, 2021; Setiobudi & Audrey, 2021; Sindarto et al., 2023).
 So, the hypothesis that can be proposed is as follows:

-- H1 : There is an effect of product innovation on brand trust - H2 : The effect of product innovation on customer satisfaction - H3: The influence of product innovation on repurchase intention
+- H1: There is an effect of product innovation on brand trust - H2: There is an effect of product innovation on customer satisfaction - H3: There is an effect of product innovation on repurchase intention